emzap79/QRCs/README.md

 Compile them via: pdftex qrc.tex or use the included Makefile.
 Therefore change into directory where the QRC is located and type `make <name>` eg. `make vim`.
 This will compile the tex-file, showing the result in a pdf-reader of your choice;
-please feel free to contact or sending me pull-requests!